CCTLib/cibench/README.md

 Welcome to the world of CIBENCH!

-Enjoy the collection of 12 benchmarks and their optimization methods, they are:
+Here you can enjoy the collection of 12 benchmarks and their optimization methods, they are:

 1. Bzip2-1.0.6
 2. Backprop,